bmiller4212/bmiller4212.github.io/README.md

    - In a robotics labs, developing modern humanoid robots/androids, like Boston Dynamics Atlas, Teslas Optimus or Unitrees G1 robots.
    - In a quantum computer lab, pushing the limits of our understanding of computing.

 #### 3. **Languages**

    - *Fantastic* English
    - ***Terrible*** Spanglish
+   - Can count to 10 and sing "*Ohne Diche*" by Rammstein in German
    - Decent Python (PCEP Certified, PCAP Ready)
    - Okay Kotlin
    - Can read C/C++, and write it if I ~~try really hard~~, pray a little.
    - Wrote Go once

 ## Websites I recommend
 - [Stack Overflow](https://www.stackoverflow.com) - This site is the collection of every bug and issue known to programmers for decades.
 If you have a problem, odds are someone else has had it too, and they've already asked and likely have an answer waiting for you.